githe14/EK-dataviz-portfolio-CMU/final-project-part-two.md

 # Final Project: Part 2

 ## Project Pivots & The New Proposal

-Before we dive deeper in developing the narrative of the project for Part II, including the wireframe and user research, I would like to share the major updates I've made in my project scope based on my initial data exploration and feedback from Part I.
+Before we dive deeper into developing the narrative of the project for Part II, including the wireframe and user research, I would like to share the major updates I've made in my project scope based on my initial data exploration and feedback from Part I.

 ### Recap of Part I - Idea A: From Vinyl to Viral
 In my initial project proposal, I wanted to explore the trend of music consumption over time based on the **Music Industry Sales from RIAA (Recording Industry Association of America)**, accessed via [Kaggle](https://www.kaggle.com/datasets/andrewmvd/music-sales).
 This dataset provides a comprehensive historical record of revenue and unit volumes by media format from 1973 to 2019.